 Even before Actos was released to the market, the drug showed a link to bladder cancer and heart failure.
 Because of the bladder cancer link, the drug's manufacturer, Takeda Pharmaceuticals, launched a 10-year study to determine the risks.
 The results of the first five years of that study were alarming - those taking the drug for longer than a year had a 40 percent increased risk of bladder cancer over those taking other diabetes drugs.
 In addition, the drug also carries the U.S. Food and Drug Administration's stringent black-box warning for its connection to congestive heart failure.

-As an increasing number of studies make conclusive links between Actos and bladder cancer, congestive heart failure and other debilitating diseases, patients are turning to qualified attorneys for help navigating the legal system.
+As an increasing number of studies make conclusive links between Actos and bladder cancer, and patients are turning to qualified attorneys for help navigating the legal system.

 Already, scores of injured patients have joined together in a multidistrict litigation (MDL) in a Louisiana federal court.
 An MDL not only centralizes and streamlines the discovery process, but also allows cases to be heard separately.
 Other groups of cases, in California and Illinois state courts, have been consolidated into mass torts.
 Injured patients are outraged at Takeda because they feel the drug maker didn't adequately warn them about the drug's risks.
 Instead, the drug company continued to sell the drug despite its known connections to a variety of diseases.

-Legal analysts predict there could be up to 10,000 court complaints filed against Takeda and its drug Actos.
+Settlement information is still unknown, but legal experts predict there could be more than 10,000 claims filed against Takeda.
 The judges overseeing the cases are moving them forward quickly.

 When choosing a lawyer to represent you in your Actos case, it's important to find a firm that has an established reputation as diligent, experienced and studied.
 Since the Actos case involves complex medical issues, it is also important to find a firm that is capable of handling pharmaceutical litigation.
 Attorneys who work in this field must not only be experts in court proceedings and legal maneuvering, but also medical research, complex scientific issues and the pharmaceutical industry.